 How Much is it to Become a Florida Real Estate Agent?

-A real estate career is not easy.
+Is real estate a good career in Florida?
+A real estate career is not easy regardless of your location.
 You have got to have a lot of determination, persistence and tenacity along with professional skills.
 A lot of people get into the business because they perceive it to be easy, but it is far from easy (especially your first year).
 Most real estate agents quit within their first two years, because they got into the businesses with unrealistic expectations.
 My hope is that by reading this article you will know what to expect thereby reducing your chances of quitting.

 How Much do Real Estate Agents Make?